The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 Impressions

-The popular so-called “chicken house” on the Feldhaus factory premises where the chickens share their social life with the visitors in the hunting lodge today would not be called chicken house, if this hadn’t happened: In autumn 1993 Bernhard Feldhaus asked his son Harald to cut town the poplars at the pond.
-These fast growing trees threatened to overgrow the pond.
+The popular "chicken coop" on the Feldhaus premises, where today the chickens share a sociable life with visitors in the hunting lodge, would not be the chicken coop if the following had not happened: In the fall of 1993, Bernhard Feldhaus commissioned his son Harald to cut down the poplars by the pond.
+These fast-growing trees were threatening to overgrow the pond.
 At first everything went well.
-But in the end it was the turn of a particularly large and rotten poplar.
-While sawing, however, Harald Sudhues and his helpers had miscalculated: the tree did not fall to the left as planned, but crashed onto the roof of the chicken house.
+But the last to go was a particularly large and rotten poplar tree.
+However, Harald Sudhues and his helpers had miscalculated when sawing: the tree did not fall to the left as planned, but crashed onto the roof of the chicken coop.

-It was decided without further ado to completely renovate the chicken house.
-And since Bernhard Joseph Feldhaus and Harald Sudhues are passionate hunters, they had the front part transformed into a hunting lodge.
-This was shaped quite generously including a roof, fireplace and large wooden counter.
-To Mrs. Feldhaus’ delight most of the hunting trophies from the residential house found a new place there.
-For customers staying the night in Laer, a Feldhaus visit culminates in a convivial evening in the chicken house.
+It was decided without further ado to completely renovate the chicken coop.
+And as Bernhard Feldhaus and Harald Sudhues are passionate hunters, they had the front part converted into a hunting lodge.
+It turned out to be quite spacious with a canopy, fireplace and large wooden counter.
+To Mrs. Feldhaus' delight, most of the hunting trophies from the house were also taken inside.
+Since then, many celebrations have taken place in the cozy "chicken coop".
+These convivial evenings are always the crowning glory of a visit to the Feldhaus for customers staying overnight in Laer.

-Due to the high demand, the Feldhaus family decided to double the size of the hunting lodge in 2014.
-Since then a huge rustic counter and even more hunting trophies crest the rooms.
-Even a large kitchen with its own cold store is now included.
-If we ask our customers for a feedback on the said celebration, they describe it as funny, boozy and unforgettable in most of the cases.
+Due to the high demand, the Feldhaus family decided without further ado to double the size of the hunting lodge in 2014.
+Since then, a huge rustic bar and many more hunting trophies have crowned the premises.
+There is now even a large kitchen with its own cold store.
+When we ask our customers for feedback after these evenings of celebration, most of them describe it as fun, lively and unforgettable.

 New tunnel kiln with tunnel kiln dryer